Our Lawyers Provide a Wide Variety of Health, Life and Disability Claim Services

 Our attorneys are experienced in ERISA, employee benefits law, and New York insurance law, and routinely handle matters involving disability benefits, health insurance claims, and life and accidental death benefits.
 To assist our clients, we provide a wide variety of services.
 The most appropriate type of service will depend on the nature and status of your claim at the time you contact us.

-- Life, Health, and Disability Insurance Consultations: Consultations may be the most appropriate service if you have a discrete question, or are in the initial stages of exploring your rights and options under your life, health or disability insurance policies.
-Such questions and inquiries may occur before a claim has been filed (do I qualify for benefits? what is the claim procedure like?), or while a claim is being paid (will a trial work effort affect my disability benefits? how is my health insurance coverage affected if I change my residence?).
+- Life, Health, and Disability Insurance Consultations: Consultations may be the most appropriate level of service if you have a discrete question, or are in the initial stages of exploring your rights and options under your life, health or disability insurance policies.
+Such questions and inquiries may occur before a claim has been filed (do I qualify for benefits? what is the claim procedure like?).
+You may be struggling to work with a disability and fearful that you’ll be terminated because of your decreased performance or targeted for termination in a more general layoff or reduction in force.
+This may raise such questions as: “Can I claim disability if I’m being fired?”; “Can I claim disability and simultaneously seek a severance package?”; or other similar questions that may be answered in a consultation.
+You may also have questions while your claim is being paid (will a trial work effort affect my disability benefits? will my health insurance coverage or disability benefits be negatively affected if I change my residence?).

 - ERISA, Employee Benefit, and Individual Insurance Claim Preparation: Once you have decided to file a claim for life or disability benefits, or to pursue coverage for a particular drug or medical treatment under your health insurance plan, you may want advice and assistance in preparing your claim forms and other submissions.
 Again, this may be at the initial stages of a claim, or later, when benefits are already being paid but supplemental updates are requested.
 We can make sure that you and your doctors provide targeted responses that will address your insurance company’s concerns, the requirements of your insurance policy, and increase the probability that your life, health or disability claim will be approved or continued.